drhash-cn/graph-hashing/mpsketch/README.md

-The datasets and source code of MPSketch are for MPSketch: Fast Message Passing Networks via Randomized Hashing in KDD2022.
+The datasets and source code of MPSketch are for MPSketch: Fast Message Passing Networks via Randomized Hashing in IEEE Transactions on Cybernetics.

 The steps of running the experiments in Linux: